BardicDefense/purple-hack/README.md

 - **Falls**: Affects carried potions (readied or not), requires a fall of at least 20' onto a hard surface.
 Hard (14+) save, -1 penalty for each additional full 10' fallen over 20'.
 - **Magic Items**: Any that provide magic attack, save, or AC bonuses apply this modifier to any save such items are forced to make.
 - **Shields**: If used to provide a save bonus against a breath weapon attack, and the shield's wielder fails their save, the shield must save as well.
 The save is Moderate (8+).
-- **Water**: Affects paper and papyrus, Heroic (20+) save.
+- **Water**: Affects paper and parchment, Heroic (20+) save.
 Standard spellbooks (with vellum pages and magical inks) and scrolls in scroll cases always pass their save.
 - **Other Cases**: Cases not covered above are a Hard (14+) save.

 ## Jumping